svetkars/rpc-designate/doc/installing/prepare-installation.rst

 Set up a DNS backend
 ~~~~~~~~~~~~~~~~~~~~

-Although designate provides drivers to support different DNS
+Although Designate provides drivers to support different DNS
 backends, RPC supports BIND 9 only.
 You can either use an existing DNS
-deployment or set up new DNS nodes to work with designate.
+deployment or set up new DNS nodes to work with Designate.

 To set up a DNS backend, follow these steps: